 Can I afford to make monthly repayments?

 Am I planning to start a family soon?

-Understanding where you stand financially and what financial loads may be coming your way in the near future can give you a clearer picture of how large or small your borrowing capacity should realistically be.
+Understanding where you stand financially and what financial commitments are imminent now and in the foreseeable future can give you a clearer picture of what your borrowing capacity realistically is.

 Figures that figure